paskymail/Neuronal_Networks/presentation/presentation.md

 ---

+### 1.1 Problem statement - states and actions

+---

+### 1.1 optimal trajectory as a sequence of optimal actions

+---

+### 1.1 optimal trajectory as a sequence of optimal states

+---

 ### 1.2 The OSPA approach

 OSPA (Ornithopter Segmentation Path Planning Approach) is a novel heuristic algorithm able to efficiently compute optimal trajectories.

-However it is too slow to be embarked on the ornithopter for inline path computation.
+Drawback: Time consuming.
+Cannot be embarked on the ornithopter for online computation.

 ---

 ### 1.3 The RNN approach

-> **Proposition:** contour this problem using recurrent neuronal networks.
+> **Our proposal:** contour this problem using recurrent neuronal networks.

 The neuronal network is tasked with learning the underlying optimal trajectory flight dynamics, which are in turn numerically estimated by the OSPA.